 The Praying Mantis has Inspired 2 Different Martial Art Styles.
 For being an insect, this is an impressive feat.
 The two styles are called the Northern praying mantis style and the southern praying mantis style.
 I know the names sound related, so you would assume the same people created them, but that is not what happened.
 They were created independently of each other.
 These styles were named after the praying mantis because this insect is such an efficient hunter.

 The northern style is inspired by the praying mantises aggressiveness.
 The southern style is more about quick bursts of power and close-range fighting.

-They are popular pets.
+They are popular pets and do not bite.

 They can eat large prey.
 Even though the size of the praying mantis is usually between one and six inches, they can eat much larger prey including small birds, mice, and lizards.

 They live in tropical areas.
 Although the majority of praying mantises live in tropical climates, you can still find some in the United States.
 The praying mantises found in America are what is considered an exotic species.
 The praying mantises you see here in America or being sold as pets were species that were introduced to the region.
 For instance, different species were introduced 90 years ago.
 If they were not originally brought here, they would never have migrated on their own.

 Their closest relatives are termites and cockroaches.
 The belief is that mantids, cockroaches, and termites all descent from a common ancestor.